 A reference to a scene in Mark Twain’s The Adventures of Tom Sawyer (1876).
 Tom is attempting to con his friends into whitewashing a fence so he doesn’t have to, and in order to sweeten the offer for one boy, he unwinds the bandage from his infected toe.

 A bell jar is a (usually) large glass covering used in laboratories to create vacuums.

 “On This Night of a Thousand Stars” is a song from the 1976 Andrew Lloyd Webber/Tim Rice musical Evita about Argentinian leader Eva Perón.
 Also, possibly a reference to a 1982 television special titled Night of 100 Stars, which was a variety program celebrating the centennial of the Actors’ Fund of America.

 Now, at least, we’ll be able to get HBO.

-HBO (Home Box Office) is a premium cable channel in more than 150 countries.
+HBO (Home Box Office, a subsidiary of WarnerMedia) is a premium cable channel in more than 150 countries.
 Primarily known for showing movies, HBO has also begun making original series to great acclaim.
 The birthdate of HBO is considered to be November 8, 1972, which is when proprietor Charles Dolan’s “Green Channel” underwent a name change with Time Life financial backing and began broadcasting over microwave towers.